Prerequisites Q & A for Undergraduate Students at UI

 Q: I am taking a prerequisite at another institution but it does not show up on my student record yet as in progress.
 What should I do?

 You may request an exception since you are currently enrolled in the prerequisite.
 In order to do this, please fill out the form available to you once you go to your MyUI homepage and login.
-Click on the Student Records tab at the top of the page and in the section called "Courses and Grades," you will find the transfer credit exception (prerequisite) form.
+Click on the Student Information tab at the top of the page and in the section called "Courses and Grades," you will find the link to the Request Prerequisite Special Permission form.

 Complete the form online and attach documentation giving evidence of registration in the required prerequisite at another institution.
 This does not need to be an official document but must give proof of enrollment, showing your name, the institution, the enrollment information, and the date.
 Submit the form online; it will automatically be sent to the department overseeing the course that you are trying to enroll in.
 You should receive a response to the submitted form with your documentation within three business days.
 You will be given conditional permission to register for the course or you will be denied this permission.